 BKGI Short Volume

-BNY Mellon Global Infrastructure Income ETF (BKGI) operates in the Financial Services sector, specifically the Asset Management - Income industry, with a market capitalization near $300.7M, listed on CBOE, carrying a beta of 0.62 to the broader market.
-The fund seeks long-term total return, and also targets, but does not guarantee, an annualized gross forward-looking 12-month yield of 6% or more for its portfolio1 (the "targeted yield"). public since 2022-11-04.
+BNY Mellon Global Infrastructure Income ETF (BKGI) operates in the Financial Services sector, specifically the Asset Management - Income industry, with a market capitalization near $296.7M, listed on CBOE, carrying a beta of 0.56 to the broader market.
+The BNY Mellon Global Infrastructure Income ETF is designed to achieve substantial long-term capital growth while also aiming for an impressive annualized gross forward-looking yield of 6% or higher, though this target is not assured. public since 2022-11-04.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.